Best Vegan Coffee Creamers

-The only occasions that I sometimes get a little pang of envy, however, is when I have a coffee with my non-vegan friends.
-You see, in my previous life I used to love my coffee with a drop of Half-and-Half.
+The only occasion that I sometimes get a little pang of envy, however, is when I have a coffee with my non-vegan friends.
+You see, in my previous life, I used to love my coffee with a drop of Half-and-Half.
 So when I see them all pouring the delicious creaminess into their cups, I do feel a little resentment towards those animal-murdering, planet-ruining idiots.
-(I’m kidding of course, I love them all and they are free to consume whatever they like without guilt, or my judgement).
+(I’m kidding, I love them all and they are free to consume whatever they like without guilt, or my judgment).

 This was before I discovered the wide range of vegan coffee creamers, however.
 As veganism is growing in popularity (it is thought over 3% of adults in the US are now vegan), the market has responded by producing some fantastic and creative alternatives to milk.
 It’s a game changer.

 With so many on the market, I thought it might be helpful for my fellow herbivores to compile a list of some of the best available today.
 So here we have the 8 best vegan coffee creamers.

 In our best vegan coffee creamer list, you will find oat milk, almond milk, and coconut cream-based milk to satisfy your creaming needs no matter what base flavor you prefer.